dratx/sivara.health/content/articles/the-complete-sivara-health-guide-to-orthopaedic-surgery-in-thailand.md

 ### Critical Medical Documentation

-* Complete medical records and imaging (MRI, X-rays on CD-ROM)
+* Complete medical records and imaging
 * Current medication list with dosages
 * Medical clearances from your physician
 * Comprehensive travel insurance with medical evacuation coverage